 A one-day, innovative seminar for frontline practitioners and managers.

-Ag Eisteacht, Caidreamh and SHEP are collaborating to host a one-day, innovative seminar for frontline practitioners and managers.
+Ag Eisteacht, SHEP and Dr Nicola O’ Sullivan are collaborating to host a one-day, innovative seminar for frontline practitioners and managers.

 The seminar marks the first step of a new initiative exploring focused ways of reconnecting with practice using a series of reflective practice models.
 It also creates a space for peer support and care of oneself.

 The seminar, which was originally scheduled for the 21st of May, will now take place on the 26th of November, due to Covid-19.

 Through a series of stimulating presentations and workshops, this interactive seminar will focus on enabling practitioners from all disciplines to develop and sustain a reflective practice.

 In the afternoon, there will be a programme of breakout sessions/workshops, which can be booked in advance.

 For those who are interested, there will also be a series of follow-up, customised opportunities to explore how we can sustain and support ourselves in practice.